-The Plan pays Benefits at different levels for tier-1, tier-2, tier-3 and tier-4 Prescription Drugs.
+The Plan pays Benefits at the same level for tier-1, tier-2 tier-3 and tier-4 Prescription Drugs.
 All Prescription Drugs covered by the Plan are categorized into these four tiers on the Prescription Drug List (PDL).
 The tier status of a Prescription Drug can change periodically, generally quarterly but no more than six times per calendar year, based on the Prescription Drug List Management Committee's periodic tiering decisions.
 When that occurs, you may pay more or less for a Prescription Drug, depending on its tier assignment.
 Since the PDL may change periodically, you can visit www.myuhc.com or call UnitedHealthcare at the toll-free number on your ID card for the most current information.

-Each tier is assigned a Copay, which is the amount you pay when you visit the pharmacy or order your medications through mail order.
-Your Copay will also depend on whether or not you visit the pharmacy or use the mail order service - see the table shown at the beginning of this section for further details.
+Each tier is assigned a Coinsurance, which is the amount you pay when you visit the pharmacy or order your medications through mail order.
+Your Coinsurance will also depend on whether or not you visit the pharmacy or use the mail order service - see the table shown at the beginning of this section for further details.
 Here's how the tier system works:

-- Tier-1 is your lowest Copay option.
-For the lowest out-of-pocket expense, you should consider tier-1 drugs if you and your Physician decide they are appropriate for your treatment. - Tier-2 is your middle Copay option.
-Consider a tier-2 drug if no tier-1 drug is available to treat your condition. - Tier-3 and Tier-4 are your highest Copay options.
-The drugs in tier-3 and tier-4 are usually more costly.
+- For the lowest out-of-pocket expense, you should consider tier-1 drugs if you and your Physician decide they are appropriate for your treatment. - Consider a tier-2 drug if no tier-1 drug is available to treat your condition. - The drugs in tier-3 and tier-4 are usually more costly.
 Sometimes there are alternatives available in tier-1 or tier-2.